On the quantum-mechanical singular harmonic oscillator: Introduction

-Palma and Raff\cite{PR03} and Pimentel and de Castro\cite{PD13} wrote the potential-energy function of the singular harmonic oscillator as $ V(x)=m\omega ^{2}x^{2}/2+\hbar ^{2}\alpha /\left( 2mx^{2}\right) $ where $ \alpha $ is a dimensionless parameter related to the strength of the singular term.
-The former authors considered only the case $\alpha >0$ and the latter also negative values of this parameter.
+From a pedagogical point of view, Palma and Raff\cite{PR03} suggested the one-dimensional harmonic oscillator in the presence of a dipole-like interaction.
+This model is a particular case of the singular harmonic oscillator and has been treated by Pimentel and de Castro\cite{PD13} with somewhat more detail.
+Palma and Raff\cite{PR03} and Pimentel and de Castro \cite{PD13} wrote the potential-energy function of the singular harmonic oscillator as $V(x)=m\omega ^{2}x^{2}/2+\hbar ^{2}\alpha /\left( 2mx^{2}\right) $ where $\alpha $ is a dimensionless parameter related to the strength of the singular term.
+The former authors considered only the case $ \alpha >0$ and the latter also negative values of this parameter.
 Since the discussion of the behaviour of the eigenfunctions at origin for this quantum-mechanical model appears to be of great pedagogical interest, a further analysis may be worthwhile.

 In this paper we discuss the singular harmonic oscillator with somewhat more detail.
 In section~\ref{sec:model} we outline the model and the behaviour of the eigenfunctions at origin.
 In section~\ref{sec:Frobenius} we apply the power-series method and obtain the eigenvalues and eigenfunctions.
-A discussion about the existence of allowed values of the energy is given in appendix~\ref{sec:bounds}.
-Finally in section~\ref{sec:conclusions} we summarize the main results and draw conclusions.
+A discussion about the existence of allowed values of the energy (quantization) is given in appendix~\ref{sec:bounds}.
+Finally in section~\ref {sec:conclusions} we summarize the main results and draw conclusions.